spring-projects/spring-data-redis/README.md

 # Building

-Spring Hadoop uses Gradle as its build system.
+Spring Data Redis uses Gradle as its build system.
 To build the system simply run:

     gradlew